FootprintAI/kubeflow-workshop/README.md

 Gpu: Optional
 ```

+#### cli Installation

+* [multikf](https://github.com/footprintai/multikf): a simplified cli tool to install one or many kubeflow clusters in the same host.

 ### Installation (w/o GPU)

 To simplify the installation process, we use `root` to install everthing (although it is NOT recommended using in production environment, use it on your own risk)